bcaffo/LittleInferenceBook/manuscript/08_tcis.md

  6   3.4     1  6
 ~~~

 Here's a plot of the data.
+In this plot paired observations are connected with a line.

 ![A plot of the pairs of observations from Galton's sleep data.](images/galtonSleep.png)

+Now let's calculate the *t* interval for the differences from baseline to followup.
+Below we give four different ways for calculating the interval.

 {title="Loading Galton's data.", line-numbers=off,lang=r}
 ~~~